-- Teachers reinforce an expectation that all children are capable of achieving high standards in Mathematics thus instilling a growth mindset towards the subject. - The large majority of children progress through the curriculum content at the same pace.
-Differentiation is achieved by developing greater depth knowledge and through individual support and intervention where deemed appropriate. - Teaching is underpinned by a methodical spiral curriculum design and supported by carefully crafted lessons and resources to foster conceptual and procedural knowledge.
+- Teachers reinforce an expectation that all children are capable of achieving high standards in Mathematics thus instilling a growth mindset towards the subject.
+Resilience being one of Elburton's School drivers therefore resonates clearly with this subject. - The large majority of children progress through the curriculum content at the same pace.
+Differentiation is achieved by developing greater depth knowledge and through individual support and intervention where deemed appropriate.
+The delivery of 'Keep up not catch up' and an ethos of 'No child left behind' sessions are instrumental to how children are continually provided with support throughout their mathematical learning.
+Pre-teaching and post-teaching sessions are also held and children assess (age appropriately) the level of success they have had within a lesson.
+This feeds into our provision for support after and before a lesson. - Teaching is underpinned by a methodical spiral curriculum design and supported by carefully crafted lessons and resources to foster conceptual and procedural knowledge.
 Objectives, although taught in blocks, are revisited and interleaved throughout a carefully structured progression of objectives which Elburton have adapted to suit their needs. - To ensure whole school consistency and progression, the school uses the White Rose Maths Schemes of work and the school's engagement with the DFE funded Maths Hubs programme continues to ensure that staff at all levels understand the pedagogy of the mastery approach to Maths.
+To ensure we best fit children's needs, Elburton are also utilising the resources and materials provided by the NCETM with their Curriculum Prioritisation.
+This provides us with a more coherent curriculum which is adaptable to the schools and children's needs.
 Mathematical topics are taught in blocks, to enable the achievement of 'mastery' over time.

 Each lesson phase provides the means to achieve greater depth, with more-able children being offered rich and sophisticated problems, as well as exploratory, investigative tasks, within the lesson as appropriate.

-Children work with their talking partners to support their reasoning and new concepts are delivered through a series of CPA Concrete, Pictorial and Abstract methods which relate closely to our Maths Calculation Policy.
+- Children work with their learning partners to support their reasoning and new concepts are delivered through a series of CPA Concrete, Pictorial and Abstract methods which relate closely to our Maths Calculation Policy.
 In KS1, principles are almost always presented with objects (concrete manipulatives) for children to use.
-Children may also use manipulatives in KS2.
+Children will also use manipulatives in KS2.
 Teachers use careful questions to draw out discussion and reasoning.
-The class teacher then leads children through strategies for solving the problem.

-- Practice and consolidation play a central role.
-Carefully designed variation within this builds fluency and understanding of underlying mathematical concepts. - Teachers use precise questioning in class to test conceptual and procedural knowledge and assess children informally on a regular basis as well as termly to identify those requiring intervention, so that all children 'Keep up not catch up'. - Maths is linked to relatable real-life contexts which also link to other areas of learning in order to build children's cultural capital.
+The class teacher then leads children through strategies for solving the problem using carefully scaffolded and modelled sequences using the Rosenshine principles for teaching. - Practice and consolidation play a central role in our children's learning.
+Carefully designed variation within this builds fluency and understanding of underlying mathematical concepts.
+Our teachers represent the concepts being taught often in more than one way in order to draw attention to critical aspects, and to develop deep and holistic understanding. - Teachers use precise questioning in class to test conceptual and procedural knowledge and assess children informally on a regular basis as well as termly to identify those requiring intervention, so that all children 'Keep up not catch up'. - Maths is linked to relatable real-life contexts which also link to other areas of learning in order to build children's cultural capital.
 Independent work provides the means for all children to develop their fluency further, before progressing to more complex related problems.